eswarkrishna/GroupAssignment/README.md

 * Should we redefine our  marketing strategies in  Delhi NCR to increase our customer base

 # Research Objectives
-* Identify new customer prospects
+* Identify new customer prospects.
 * Track the satisfaction of current customers.

 *****